Air travel with a baby can be quite exhausting, both for the adult and the baby. Particularly air charter traveling with a baby is tough.

 If you are traveling alone, just imagine going to the bathroom without one…

-The first thing you should do, when you book your flight if to ask for a seat with a sky cot/bassinet for your baby.
-There are usually not that many (if any) on each air plane, but if you are lucky to get one, it can be a great relief.
-Don't forget to check weight limits.
+The first thing you should do when you book your flight, is to ask for a seat with a sky cot/bassinet for your baby.
+There are usually not that many (if any) on each airplane, but if you are lucky to get one, it can be a great relief.
+Don’t forget to check weight limits.

 If a sky cot is not available, ask for a seat away from the aisles, preferably a window seat.
 This way you’ll have at least one undisturbed side.

 Also make sure you get a seat next to your travel companion!

 If you are flexible, you could consider choosing a flight that is not fully booked.
 This way you might have the possibility to your baby down on another seat.

 Ask the flight attendant if they can keep the seat next to you empty if the plane is not full.

 Last, you can of course book an extra seat.
 Some airlines have very generous discounts for children, so it may be worth the extra cost, especially if you are going to fly for many hours.